Denman

 Residential development activity is lower than average in Denman according to AreaSearch's national comparison of local real estate markets

-Denman has had minimal residential development activity with only 1 dwelling approval annually on average over the past five years (5 approvals in total).
-This low level of development is typical in rural areas where housing needs are modest and construction activity is limited by local demand and infrastructure capacity.
-It should be noted that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.
+Denman had five dwelling approvals over the years 2016 to 2020 inclusive, averaging one approval annually.
+This low level of residential development is typical in rural areas due to modest housing needs and construction activity limited by local demand and infrastructure capacity.
+The small number of approvals means individual projects can significantly impact annual growth statistics for Denman.

-At current development rates, housing supply may struggle to keep pace with population growth, potentially leading to increased buyer competition and supporting price increases.
+At current development rates, housing supply may not keep pace with population growth, potentially increasing buyer competition and supporting price increases for dwellings.

 Frequently Asked Questions - Development